Is Pain a Normal Part of Aging? A Physio's Perspective

 So, if you (or someone you know) feel like age is catching up with you physically, take a step back.

+Consider what broader postural and/or mechanical dysfunction might be in play behind the scenes.
 The devil is often in the details.
-But, they're easily missed if you’re not paying attention.
+But they're easily missed if you're not paying attention.

 If you need specific help, please go see a trusted health professional.
 The beauty here is that it's never too late to do something, and you may be pleasantly surprised by the outcome.